Magnetosphere: Other objects

 Many astronomical objects generate and maintain magnetospheres.
-In the Solar System this includes the Sun, Mercury, Jupiter, Saturn, Uranus, Neptune, and Ganymede.
+In the Solar System this includes the Sun, Mercury, Earth, Jupiter, Saturn, Uranus, Neptune, and Ganymede.
 The magnetosphere of Jupiter is the largest planetary magnetosphere in the Solar System, extending up to 7000000 km on the dayside and almost to the orbit of Saturn on the nightside.
 Jupiter's magnetosphere is stronger than Earth's by an order of magnitude, and its magnetic moment is approximately 18,000 times larger.

-Venus, Mars, and Pluto, on the other hand, have no magnetic field.
+Venus, Mars, and Pluto, on the other hand, have no intrinsic magnetic field.
 This may have had significant effects on their geological history.
-It is theorized that Venus and Mars may have lost their primordial water to photodissociation and the solar wind.
-A strong magnetosphere greatly slows this process.
-The magnetosphere of an exoplanet was detected in 2021.
+It is hypothesized that Venus and Mars may have lost their primordial water to photodissociation and the solar wind.
+A strong magnetosphere, were it present, would greatly slow down this process.

+Magnetospheres generated by exoplanets are thought to be common, though the first discoveries did not come until the 2010s.
+In 2014, a magnetic field around HD 209458 b was inferred from the way hydrogen was evaporating from the planet.
+In 2019, the strength of the surface magnetic fields of 4 hot Jupiters were estimated and ranged between 20 and 120 gauss compared to Jupiter's surface magnetic field of 4.3 gauss.
+In 2020, a radio emission in the 14-30 MHz band was detected from the Tau Boötis system, likely associated with cyclotron radiation from the poles of Tau Boötis b which might be a signature of a planetary magnetic field.
+In 2021 a magnetic field generated by the hot Neptune HAT-P-11b became the first to be confirmed.
+The first unconfirmed detection of a magnetic field generated by a terrestrial exoplanet was found in 2023 on YZ Ceti b.